brettz9/nogin/README.md

             like username, password, etc. Unlike "set up new account" plugins, wouldn't need access to user database, but can of course have potential to reject submission.
-1. **Login page**
-    1. Security: **CSRF** protection
-    1. Provide **option for integration** within an existing page to avoid need for separate login page (Ajax)
-        1. Adapt server-side redirect functionality to give Ajax feedback to client so it could instead handle forwarding *with* a hash.
-    1. Option to **email forgotten username** (as a workaround, the reset password email will send this currently, but not if adding an option to disable the current `uniqueEmails` mode).
-Alternatively, could **allow login by email.** Don't want to show username for email in UI though for privacy reasons (more serious than just detecting that the user has an account, this would detect what their account was).
 1. **Other pages**
     1. Method to auto-create accessibility-friendly **navigation bar**, including login (root), logout, home, signup, and users (the special pages,